Rota Latte Stones Quarry (As Nieves Quarry)

 Megaliths of Mariana Islands

 It is known that latte stones were erected even more than 1000 years ago – around 845 AD.
 These structures might be made up to the 16th century.
-It is also known that often these giant stones were shipped over the sea and transported for several kilometres over the land.
+It is also known that often these giant stones were shipped over the sea and transported for several kilometers over the land.

 Latte stone settings consists of two enormous stones – a standing upright stone column (halagi) with a capstone (tåsa) on it.
 Tåsa has hemispheric form, with a flat side facing upwards.
 Some specialists consider that the rounded tåsa prevented the rats from climbing up the stone pillar.